You may need a planning permit if you intend to:

 If the file size is too large to email, please zip files and share via an online file transfer service.
 For security reasons Council is unable to accept USB memory sticks or CDs.

-Should you have issues in lodging digital information please contact Patty Johnson at pjohnson@huonvalley.tas.gov.au or via phone (03) 6264 0320.
+Should you have issues in lodging digital information please email hvc@huonvalley.tas.gov.au with the attention of Planning or phone (03) 6264 0300.

 Once full submission is received, an initial assessment of the proposal will determine the type of application needed and you will be sent an invoice.